-R.D. & Joan Dale Hubbard Student Health Center and Counseling & Psychological Services
+R.D. & Joan Dale Hubbard Health and Psychological Counseling Center

-(Located in the south wing of the Palm Desert Campus Health Sciences Building, Room 119)
+(Located in the south wing of the Palm Desert Health Sciences Building, Room 119)

 Student Health Centers in the CSU are established and maintained to facilitate the retention of students in the university and to enhance the academic performance of students through accessible and high quality medical care, public health prevention programs, and educational programs and services.

-Students may also schedule appointments in person or visit the online scheduling page for self service.
+Students may also schedule medical appointments in person or visit the online scheduling page for self service.

 Dial 911 if you have an emergency.

 |Office||Health Services||Counseling Services|

 |Monday||9:00 a.m. - 6:00 p.m.||CLOSED||9:00 a.m. - 5:00 p.m.|